Strumpfhose reißt schnell – worauf achten beim Kauf?

 A well-made gusset (cotton or reinforced material) reduces tension in the crotch area – one of the most common tearing points.

-6. Care & handling – often underestimated
+6. Care & Handling – Often Underestimated

-Here's how to extend its lifespan:
+How to extend their lifespan:

-• Pull the tights up slowly and evenly
+• Pull tights up slowly and evenly

 • Hand wash only or use a laundry bag